 - 1. An Application for Graduation form must be filed with the Registrar's Office by the end of the second week of the fall and spring terms and by the end of the first week of the summer term.
 Contact advisor for assistance. - 2.
 All applicants are required to complete an Exit Exam and a Technical Skills Assessment. - 3.
 All applicants are required to complete a graduation interview with the Career Services Director. - 4.
-A cumulative 2.0 grade point average is required for graduation. - 5.
+A minimum institutional and cumulative career GPA of 2.0 is required for graduation. - 5.
 Fifteen (15) hours of Mineral Area College credit must be included in the degree.